Skieslol/HazardEngine/README.md

 # HazardEngine
-HazardEngine is a Advanced 2D Game Engine made in Typescript.
+HazardEngine is a Advanced 2D Game Engine made in Typescript, Based on https://github.com/Skieslol/Hex3D